 Accommodation Costs

-Luckily food prices are reasonable for every traveler.
-Traditional meals in restaurants vary from 8 to 15 euros.
-Traditional Margherita pizza is from 4 to 8 euros.
-Coffee with pastry is about 2 to 4 euros.
-Beer in shops is approximately 1 euro and bars 3 euros.
-Cheap wine in shops is between 3 to 5 euros.
-Keep in mind that more expensive prices are around tourist zones and city centers.
-Other street food options are in the same price range as pizzas.
+Fortunately, food prices in Naples are reasonable for travelers of all budgets.
+Traditional meals in restaurants typically range from 8 to 15 euros.
+A classic Margherita pizza costs between 5 – 8 euros.
+Pairing coffee with a pastry will set you back about 2 to 4 euros.
+Beer purchased in stores is roughly 1 euro, while it’s around 3-4 euros in bars.
+Inexpensive wine in shops falls between 3 to 5 euros.
+It’s worth noting that prices tend to be higher in tourist zones and city centers.
+Other street food options are priced similarly to pizzas.

 Main Activities Costs

-Naples is full of magnificent castles to captivating underground tunnels.
-Also, day trips to Vesuvius, Archaeological Parks, or the nearby islands.
-Some of them are also free like the City Walking Tour or Fontanelle Cemetery.
-I would consider taking into account some paid tours as well: Mount Vesuvius, Archeological Parks in Pompeii and Herculaneum, Castel Nuovo, Underground Naples.
+Naples boasts a range of attractions, from grand castles to intriguing underground tunnels, as well as day trips to Vesuvius, archaeological parks, and nearby islands.
+Some attractions, like the City Walking Tour or Fontanelle Cemetery, are free.
+However, it’s worth budgeting for paid experiences like Mount Vesuvius, the Archaeological Parks in Pompeii and Herculaneum, Castel Nuovo, and Underground Naples.

 Getting Around Naples, Italy